Why Build A Chicken Coop?

 Walk-In Chicken Coop Plans

-This is usually built on a larger scale with human-sized height all round.
-You can have a larger run where you can rear a dozen or more chickens as large as they can comfortably support.
+This is usually built on a larger scale with human-sized height all around.
+You can have a larger run where you can read a dozen or more chickens as large as they can comfortably support.

-Not only they provide accommodation for the flocks, this large and spacious style coop provides extra storage space for food and tools.
+Not only do they provide accommodation for the flocks, but this large and spacious style coop also provides extra storage space for food and tools.

 Gathering Your Tools and Materials Needed

-Before you embark on your project on building a chicken coop, you want to make sure you have the right tools and materials you need in one central place.
-If you don’t have, borrow them from your neighbours or a friend.
+Before you embark on your project of building a chicken coop, you want to make sure you have the right tools and materials you need in one central place.
+If you don’t have them, borrow them from your neighbours or a friend.
 Owning your own tools is necessary because you might make use of them in future in case of any repairs or extension work to be done.

 Personal Safety Gears

-Some basic carpenter tools such as drills, screwdrivers, variety of saws, tape measure, hammers, speed square, tin snips and torpedo levels is a must for you to work on building a chicken coop project.
+Some basic carpenter tools such as drills, screwdrivers, a variety of saws, tape measure, hammers, speed squares, tin snips and torpedo levels are a must for you to work on building a chicken coop project.
 For more efficiency, a compressed air pneumatic nailer is required.
 See my recommendations for power screwdrivers here.